- Explain the basic techniques used to manipulate genetic material

 The first cloned agricultural animal was Dolly, a sheep who was born in 1996.
 The success rate of reproductive cloning at the time was very low.
 Dolly lived for six years and died of a lung tumor (Figure 10.7).
 There was speculation that because the cell DNA that gave rise to Dolly came from an older individual, the age of the DNA may have affected her life expectancy.
 Since Dolly, several species of animals (such as horses, bulls, and goats) have been successfully cloned.

 There have been attempts at producing cloned human embryos as sources of embryonic stem cells.
 In the procedure, the DNA from an adult human is introduced into a human egg cell, which is then stimulated to divide.
-The technology is similar to the technology that was used to produce Dolly, but the embryo is never implanted into a surrogate mother.
+The technology is similar to the technology that was used to produce Dolly, but the embryo is never implanted into a surrogate carrier.
 The cells produced are called embryonic stem cells because they have the capacity to develop into many different kinds of cells, such as muscle or nerve cells.
 The stem cells could be used to research and ultimately provide therapeutic applications, such as replacing damaged tissues.
 The benefit of cloning in this instance is that the cells used to regenerate new tissues would be a perfect match to the donor of the original DNA.
 For example, a leukemia patient would not require a sibling with a tissue match for a bone-marrow transplant.
+Freda Miller and Elaine Fuchs, working independently, discovered stem cells in different layers of the skin.
+These cells help the skin repair itself, and their discovery may have applications in treatments of skin disease and potentially other conditions, such as nerve damage.

 Why was Dolly a Finn-Dorset and not a Scottish Blackface sheep?